ow2-proactive/proactive-jupyter-kernel/README.md

 * *connect*: connects to an ActiveEon server (OPTION: connection using a configuration file)

+* *import*: import specified libraries to all tasks of a same script language

 * *task*: creates a task

 * *pre_script*: sets the pre-script of a task